-In 2017, VC funding giant Lerer Hippeau (Giphy, Birchbox, Warby Parker, Casper, etc.) added cannabis tech startup, LeafLink, to their roster.
+In 2017, VC funding giant Lerer Hippeau (Giphy, Birchbox, Warby Parker, Casper, etc.) added tech startup, LeafLink, to their roster.
 Like most successful start-ups, LeafLink got off the ground with a solid product but little focus on branding.
 That’s not a criticism; it’s a smart start.
 With LH’s investment, they were ready for the next step—and an exciting first for us—fintech cannabis branding.

 Their identity—while not a bad design—wasn’t exactly uncommon in its configuration.
 The website was also doing little to demonstrate brand positioning and needed several improvements from a sales perspective.

 Internally, the LeafLink team was using a rocket image to speak to the power of their tech.
 With the external focus on community, it seemed fitting to update their internal icon to keep both messages aligned and focused on the same goal.